ctownface/uwds4mat/Syllabus-20A.md

 # Week 3

+# Grading

+Final grade in the course will be based on:

+* Homework assignments: about 4 homeworks will be assigned.
+To receive full credits, homework must be submitted on Canvas by 11:59 PM of the due date.
+Any prohibited conduct will be reported and addressed under the Student Conduct Code.
+* Course project: Details will be posted here by instructors 4 weeks before due date.

 **Requesting Religious Accommodation**

 Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
 The UW’s policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy (https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/).
 Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form (https://registrar.washington.edu/students/religious-accommodations-request/).